RozhakXD/Tuongtaccheo/README.md

     - View real-time success/failure statistics!

 ## 📝 Important Notes
-- **🛑 Account Requirements for Running Missions**: To ensure smooth mission execution, your Facebook account must meet the following criteria:
+- **🛑 Account Requirements**: Your Facebook account must meet these criteria to run missions smoothly.
     - **Vietnamese Name**: Use a Vietnamese name for your account.
     - **Complete Profile**: Ensure your profile has a cover photo and is representative with complete information.
     - **Public Posts**: The account must have at least 5 public posts, including photos and wall posts.